 Right now, the site is quite basic.
 Package search results are being ordered by a “package quality” type score, but it’s fairly rudimentary so far.
 This aspect of the site is where I see a huge potential for expansion.
 There are so many possibilities for building an incredible set of metrics to identify mature and reliable dependencies.

 What I have right now is a really solid foundation though.
 I’m cloning repositories, extracting metadata, finding the right Xcode project file if it exists, inspecting git history and running other checks past it.
 Adding more metadata and scoring parameters from there is the easy bit, and that’s what comes next.

 So please add your packages, and play with it.
-Let me know what you think, and if you have any feature requests (I’m sure you do!) then I’ve made a public roadmap Trello board which I’d love your contributions, discussions and votes on.
+Let me know what you think, and if you have any feature requests (I’m sure you do!) then here’s the best place for them!

 Thanks for reading this far!
 Also, thank you so much if you gave me feedback or encouragement on the idea, and whether to build it.
 Or if you helped test the site in the last week or so while I’ve been ironing out a few problems.

 I’d also love to thank Toby Herbert and Chris Tucker Mear for their help in bringing my Rails skills back from the brink of extinction! 😂